nicksmider/fangraphs-id-scraper/README.md

 It is possible that Fangraphs ReCaptcha's the script if you give it a large input size.

-You will see soemthing along the lines of:
+You will see something along the lines of:

 ```
 RECAPTCHA detected at id: 1